-In 2018 Apple launched a new 9.7in iPad - our current pick as the best iPad - and a pair of more expensive iPad Pros.
+In 2018 Apple launched a new 9.7in iPad – our second pick for the best iPad (after the iPad mini 2019) – and a pair of more expensive iPad Pros.
+Then in 2019 came the iPad Air (3rd gen.) and iPad mini (5th gen.).
 If you're thinking about buying one of these it might be a good idea to trade in your old tablet and put the money towards a new one.
 But how can you get the best deal?
 What is a fair price for a second-hand iPad, and where is the best place to sell it?

 This guide to selling a second-hand iPad is designed to help you get the most money for your current device.
 Follow these tips to make sure you get the best deal when trading in an old iPad.

 When should I sell my iPad?

 Like all products a second-hand iPad is worth more the newer it is, but prices fall particularly quickly when a new product launches or is rumoured to launch.
 That's why it's important to keep an eye on our Apple predictions articles.

 Online trade-in store NextWorth has noted a drop in the value of Apple products of up to a fifth immediately before the launch of a new model.
 "There is a predictable 15 to 20 percent value decline seen across all older iPhone models in the six-week period surrounding [a] new iPhone launch," says Jeff Trachsel, CMO of NextWorth.
 And the same situation applies directly to the iPad.

 This means that the optimal time to sell an iPad is probably around a month or two before the new model launches - which of course means selling it before you know for sure how much of an improvement the next model will be.
 Once the device's successor has been unveiled, Apple fans will be less interested, and the price will drop.